elegantinspire/starbound/README.md

 # Starbound

 Starbound is a React and Django REST web application project designed to provide a modern, scalable, and efficient solution for a content website.

 ## Features

-Features
-- **User Authentication: Secure login and registration using JWT.
+- \*\*User Authentication: Secure login and registration using JWT.
-- **Profile Management: Users can update their profiles and view other users' profiles.
+- \*\*Profile Management: Users can update their profiles and view other users' profiles.
-- **Messaging System: A chat application with real-time messaging.
+- \*\*Messaging System: A chat application with real-time messaging.
-- **Updates: Manage and display information.
+- \*\*Updates: Manage and display information.
-- **Help Center: FAQs for assistance.
+- \*\*Help Center: FAQs for assistance.
 - **Responsive Design**: Mobile-friendly layout for accessibility on all devices.

 ## Technical Stack